By Jessica Bubenheim, on 26 May 2021

 With beautiful photos, live videos, fun stories, and now Reels, it’s safe to say Instagram is one of the most diverse and popular social media apps on the market.
-And beyond just being entertaining, it’s actually possible to make a living and make money on Instagram.
+But beyond just being entertaining, it’s actually possible make money on Instagram.

-Instagram was born as a simple platform to share photos and, since its birth in 2010, it has become a part of millions of users' daily lives.
-With loads of opportunities to share your unique perspective and story, it is possible to grow your following and monetize your Instagram account.
+Instagram was created as a photo sharing platform, but has since become a part of millions of peoples' daily lives.
+It gives you a platform to share your unique perspective, making it possible to grow your following and monetize your Instagram account.

-Monetizing your account can be challenging and it doesn’t happen overnight, but it is possible!
-In this guide, we’ll review how to grow and monetize your Instagram account in 7 steps based on the advice of Anthony Carbone, an Instagrammer with over 14 million followers.
+Monetizing your account can be challenging and it likely won't happen overnight, but it is possible!
+In this guide, we’ll review how to grow and monetize your Instagram account.
 We’ll cover both organic and paid Instagram advertising options, so stick around!

 Influencers on Instagram

-We don’t have to remind you that Instagram is an incredibly popular app.
-Just look at the number of active users per month and the position it holds in the world's most famous social networks, according to Statista as of January 2020.
-There are now more than a billion people who open their cell phones every day to watch or share images and videos on this app.
+We don’t have to tell you that Instagram is incredibly popular.
+Just look at the number of active users per month and the position it holds in the world's most popular social networks, according to Statista as of January 2021.
+Over a billion people open the app every day to watch or share images and videos.

 It's safe to say that Instagram is not a passing fad, but a well established network.
-Many people use it to search for restaurant, hotel, location or product information, follow their favorite influencers and brands, check on what their friends are up to, and learn more about topics they’re interested in.
-There is a mini-world for every type of interest, which means their is likely also an audience.
+Many people use it to search for restaurants, hotels, and product information.
+They also stay up to date with their favorite influencers and brands, check on what their friends are up to, and learn more about topics they’re interested in.
+There are multiple accounts catering to every type of interest.

 Other encouraging facts about the app include:

-- 80% of accounts follow a minimum of one company on Instagram.
+- 90% of users follow at least one company on Instagram.

 - Over 500 million accounts use Stories daily.

-- 60% of users claim to discover new products on Instagram.
+- 61% of users research new products or services on Instagram.

 - More than 200 million users visit a company profile every day

-But, with a little patience and perseverance, anyone can become an influencer and make their presence on this network profitable.
+Instagram has become its own medium and becoming an influencer within this network can be very lucrative, but challenging.
+However, with a little patience, perseverance, and creativity anyone can become an influencer and make their presence on this network profitable.

-However, it's important to recognize that today there is more competition than ever.
-So, it is key to use every tip and trick in the book to help you account stand apart from the rest.
-This includes everything from hashtags, to the time of your posts, and to publish videos and images of very high quality.
+It's important to recognize that today there is more competition than ever.
+So it is key to use every tip and trick in the book to help your account stand out from the rest.
+This includes everything from hashtags, to the time you post, to the quality of the videos and images you publish.

 How To Make Money on Instagram